Decks & Porches

 Before Adding a Deck or Porch

 City of Fairfield residents wishing to add a deck or porch to their home must obtain a building permit.
 The building permit fee will be based on the total cost of the project, for more information view the Building Permits page.

 Please note, the following information is for general information purposes only.
 Residents are reminded that all plans must comply with the Ohio building codes.

--Three copies of a plot plan.
+-One copy of a plot plan.

 The plan should indicate the location of the proposed project with dimensions of property lines, house and any existing structures.

 Construction of a deck or porch requires the following inspections:

 - Rough framing